PFPPA supported me when I needed help

 I first became involved with PFPPA through my work, having taken many trainings with them about issues such as early marriage, gender-based violence, sexual health and safe abortion.
 Then last year I accidentally became pregnant myself.
 My youngest child was just two years old, I had a new job at the time and was suffering with a number of health issues that would make another pregnancy dangerous for me.

 When I read that the pregnancy test was positive, it was a very hard time.
 I started crying – I felt like the world was very black – it was the end of my life.
 I would kill myself, if I didn’t end this pregnancy.
 So I came to PFPPA and they treated me as a client.
-I met with the psychologist, midwife and doctor and, since the pregnancy was risk to my life, they prescribed the tablets.
+I met with the social worker, midwife and doctor and, since the pregnancy was risk to my life and I was very weak and bleeding when I reached them they were able to prescribe the tablets.

 These pills are highly regulated and restricted here and not all pharmacists stock them but I was able to access them with the prescription and they worked.
 PFPPA provided follow up afterwards helping me to find an effective long-acting family planning method.
 Even though I knew about the different methods, they discussed them all with me to ensure that they would be appropriate for my health.

 Even though the law allows abortion in cases of risks to health of the woman, you need to get permission from the religious leaders and they are very hard to convince.
 I took my case to them and, despite my health issues, they refused despite it being very early in the pregnancy, before the ensoulment and is allowed according to Islam.
 The public hospital will not perform it unless they receive the permission from the religious leaders and they don’t give it despite what the religious rules say.